ExeQuantCode/RAFFLE/docs/source/tutorials/Si-Ge_tutorial.rst

     import numpy as np

 Next, we need to set up the RAFFLE generator and the calculator to calculate the energies of the structures.
-In this example, we use the CHGNet calculator:
+In this example, we use the MACE calculator:

 .. code-block:: python